🎮 Reinforcement Learning¶

 -

-This paper argues that the conventional token-level exploration–exploitation trade-off in RLVR is an artifact of the measurement space.
-It proposes to measure exploration and exploitation in the hidden-state semantic space via Effective Rank (ER) and its temporal derivatives (ERV/ERA), and on this basis designs VERL, a method that simultaneously improves both objectives, achieving gains of up to 21.4% on benchmarks such as Gaokao mathematics.
+This paper argues that the traditional token-level exploration-exploitation trade-off in RLVR is an artifact of measurement.
+It proposes decoupling exploration and exploitation in the latent semantic space using Effective Rank (ER) and its temporal derivatives (ERV/ERA).
+Based on this, the VERL method is designed to achieve simultaneous improvement in both, resulting in gains of up to 21.4% on benchmarks such as Gaokao Math.

 - SpiralThinker: Latent Reasoning through an Iterative Process with Text-Latent Interleaving